cubee-cb/linux-vr-compat/README.md

 - Desktop mode seems to work.
 - Using GE-Proton7-55 seems to prevent the Wine error window from appearing, however it does not stop the crashing nor the `Fatal Error` window.

+### COMPOUND Demo
+- Previously had an OpenComposite error every launch due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
+- Manually built OpenComposite, now it just works, both with the built version set as `VR_OVERRIDE` and when using WiVRn's bundled version.
+    - idk why this has happened so it's in this section for now.

 ### Metal: Hellsinger VR Demo
 - Starts and stays on a black screen.
 May need longer for initial load like Pistol Whip, hence being placed here instead of Not working.
 - The game's custom cursor appears on the desktop window and can be moved around.